tsirolnik/factual-php-driver/README.md

 #Multi Queries

 The driver fully supports Factual's Multi feature, which enables your making up to three queries on a single http request.
-See the [API documentation for details](http://developer.factual.com/display/docs/Core+API+-+Multi).
+See the [Multi API documentation](http://developer.factual.com/display/docs/Core+API+-+Multi) for details.

 ## Simple Multi Example